Viglino/iconicss/README.md

 ## Developpement

+### some rules

+1. Each icon must be a single element
+2. Don't use extra color (just the currentColor and transparen), except for colored icons...
+3. Color icons must have a standard icon and color must be justify (brand color)
+4. Avoid transform on the base element (except rotation when it applies to the whole icon)
+5. Use gradients sparingly (because IE don't love it)

-### Debug mode
+### debug mode

 If you want to fork, modify or create new icons, you can use the [debug mode](https://viglino.github.io/iconicss/?debug&icon=bug).
 Just click on the button on top of the `index.html` page to access a page with one css per icon.
-Thus the icon's css can be easealy modified and download saved directly in your browser.
+Thus the icon's css can be easealy accessed, modified and saved directly in your browser.

 If you create a new icon, be sure to add a css with its name in the `./css` directory and add an entry in the [config.json](https://github.com/Viglino/iconicss/blob/master/config.json) file of the project.